 The OU III South Boundary groundwater extraction and treatment system includes eight extraction wells.
 Extraction well EW-17 was installed during 2013.
 Extracted groundwater is treated via air stripping and recharged upgradient of the plume.
 The system has been in operation since 1997.
-The monitoring network for the OU III South Boundary system includes 33 wells.
-Well locations are shown in Figure 12.6.1.
-Currently, the wells are sampled semi-annually or annually for analysis of VOCs, as shown in Table 12.6.2
+The monitoring network for the OU III South Boundary system includes 28 wells.
+Well locations are shown in Figure 12.5.1.
+Currently, the wells are sampled quarterly, semi-annual, and annual for analysis of VOCs, as shown in Table 12.5.2